PeppeL-G/course-material/src/courses/android-development/laboratory-work.md

 In this course, we will only use Android Studio and the tools that come with it to create Android applications.

 ### On the school's computers
-If you work on the computers in E2404, E2432 or E2433, all required software should already be installed for you, so no need to install anything yourself.
+**If you work on a computer in E2404, E2432 or E2433**, all required software should already be installed for you, so no need to install anything yourself.

-If you work on a school computer in any other room, you need to manually install the required software through the *Software Center* application (unless someone already has done that on the specific computer you are using).
+**If you work on a school computer in any other room**, you need to manually install the required software through the *Software Center* application (unless someone already has done that on the specific computer you are using).

 ### On your own computer
-If you work on your own private computer, you need to download and install all required software yourself.
+**If you work on your own private computer**, you need to download and install all required software yourself.
 In this course all required software is available for free for both Windows, Mac and Linux.

 Just follow the instructions at [https://developer.android.com/studio/index.html](https://developer.android.com/studio/index.html) to download and install Android Studio.

 To test the android applications you create, you need to run them on an Android device.
-If you have your own smartphone or tablet running Android, you can use that one, just connect it to your computer using a USB cable.
+If you have your own smartphone or tablet running Android you can use that one, just connect it to your computer using a USB cable.

 ::: tip For Windows users
 On Windows you need to [Install OEM USB drivers](https://developer.android.com/studio/run/oem-usb.html) to be able to install Android applications on your connected Android device.